City Colleges of Chicago-Olive-Harvey College School Images

 Introduction

-Established in 1970, Olive-Harvey College (OHC) is a public, two-year institute located in Chicago, Illinois.
-It is one of the community city colleges of Chicago.
+Established in 1970, Olive-Harvey College is a public, two-year institute located in Chicago, Illinois.
+It is a member of the City Colleges of Chicago system.
 The institute is named in the honor of two Chicagoans – Milton Lee Olive and Carmel Bernon Harvey, both of whom lost their lives in Vietnam while on duty with the United States armed forces.
 OHC is the largest campus of any of the city colleges, providing an environment contributing to personal, social, and academic growth and success.

 Academics